YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 You only need one YouTube TV account for your entire household.
 With the base plan, you get three simultaneous streams and up to six user accounts.

-That means you can have three devices using the service at the same time from within a single home.
+That means you can have any three devices using the service at the same time.

 The family manager can add up to five people to YouTube TV.
 That way, everyone will get their own login, recommendations and cloud DVR library.